-Easy-to-read medicine information about zopiclone – what it is, how to take it safely and possible side effects.
-Zopiclone is commonly called Imovane.
+Zopiclone is used to treat short-term sleep problems.
+Find out how to take it safely and possible side effects.
+Zopiclone is also called Imovane.

 |Type of medicine